 However, this is likely to change in the next few months if the FDA approves MDMA for clinical use.
 MAPS has been paving the way toward federally-approved MDMA-assisted psychotherapy.
 The FDA is currently reviewing the application.
 Most experts anticipate the FDA to approve the application within the next few months.

 However, personal or recreational use of MDMA will remain illegal in Montana regardless.
 Depending on the amount, you can spend up to 5 years in prison and receive $50,000 in fines for being caught with molly.

 No. Montana‘s drug law considers ketamine a Schedule II controlled substance, which means that it is seen as slightly less dangerous than Schedule I drugs.

-Ketamine is legal in clinical settings (mainly used for the treatment of depression and PTSD) but remains illegal for recreational use.
+Ketamine is legal in clinical settings (mainly used for treating depression and PTSD) but remains illegal for recreational use.